bbarni2020/Addiction-app/README.md

   ## 🔨 Usage

--**Python program**: This project need no extra packages you just clone it and it will work -**Dart files**: These are flutter flow dart codes.
+-**Python program**: This project need no extra packages you just clone it and it will work.
+But I made poetry.lock and requirements.txt  .
+-**Dart files**: These are flutter flow dart codes.
 -**Swift**: This is the application.
-This uses no packages
+This uses no packages.

 ## 📷 Screenshots & Demo Video